icerpc/icerpc-docs/pages/getting-started/tutorial/client-tutorial.md

 ---
-title: 'Writing your first IceRPC client in C#'
+title: Writing your first IceRPC client in C#
 ---

 This tutorial is the second part of a two part series that shows how to create a